The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement

-This could in principle lead to entangled particle states, even if the particles participating in the experiment start in a separable state.
-That would not contradict the general no-go result of \cite{GGH22}, since the DP dynamics (\ref{eq:DP_evolution}) does not obviously factor into a sequence of pair-wise interactions between the gravitational field and one of the masses.
+Due to the structure of $\mu_\sigma(\vec{r})$, the operator $\hat{W}_G$ is local, i.e., it can be expressed as $\sum_j\hat{W}^j$, where $\hat{W}^j$ only acts non-trivially on system $j$.
+As such, it cannot generate entanglement by itself.
+However, the instruments carrying the prior weak measurement of $\hat{\mu}_\sigma(\vec{x})$ were assumed correlated.
+This measurement, together with the outcome-dependent back-reaction of $\hat{W}_G$, could in principle lead to entangled particle states, even if the particles participating in the experiment start in a separable state.
+That would not contradict the general no-go result of \cite{GGH22}, since the final DP dynamics (\ref{eq:DP_evolution}) might not factor into a sequence of pair-wise interactions between the gravitational field and one of the masses.